 Benson is a very small city located in the state of Minnesota.
 With a population of 3,075 people and two constituent neighborhoods, Benson is the 199th largest community in Minnesota.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Benson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Benson is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Benson who work in management occupations (11.64%), sales jobs (9.83%), and maintenance occupations (9.07%).
+Benson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Benson is a city of professionals, sales and office workers, and production and manufacturing workers.
+There are especially a lot of people living in Benson who work in sales jobs (10.16%), office and administrative support (9.71%), and management occupations (8.62%).

-The percentage of adults in Benson who are college-educated is close to the national average for all communities of 21.84%: 19.13% of the adults in Benson have a bachelor's degree or advanced degree.
+The citizens of Benson are slightly less educated than the national average of 21.84% for the average city or town: 16.82% of adults in Benson have a bachelor's degree or advanced degree

 The most common language spoken in Benson is English.
 Other important languages spoken here include Spanish and Scandinavian languages.